dti-research/SenseActExperiments/README.md

 * Lynnerup, N. A., Nolling, L., Hallam, J., Hasle, R. (2019).
 [A Survey on Reproducibility by Evaluating Deep Reinforcement Learning Algorithms on Real-World Robots](https://arxiv.org/abs/1909.03772).
 In *Proceedings of the 3rd International Conference on Robot Learning - Volume 100.* (Osaka, Japan).
 Proceedings of Machine Learning Research (PMLR).

+## Next steps

+This work inspired us to initiate the development of a system that would remove much of the boilerplate code requirements for doing reproducible research.
+This system has become a CLI and is called [Tracker](https://github.com/dti-research/tracker).
+Head overthere for a more generic approach to reproducible research.

 ## TL;DR show me how to run it!

 To run the experiments you need to have a working install of [Docker](https://docs.docker.com/) prior to proceeding.